 Designing Stickers in Procreate

-You can use a graphic design program like Photoshop or Procreate to draw illustrations or lettering for your stickers.
+You can also use a graphic design program like Photoshop or Procreate to draw your own illustrations or lettering for stickers.

 In fact, my favorite way to make word stickers with Cricut is to first draw the letting in Procreate.